 What Not To Do

-- Don’t tell everyone you meet what a terrible editor he/she is.
+- Don’t tell everyone you meet what a terrible editor they are.
 Vent to friends and family, but not to other writers or industry colleagues.
 It’s not professional and definitely not Christian.
 On the other hand, if someone asks you for a referral, be honest.
 Be specific about what you did and didn’t like about a particular editor.
 What didn’t work for you may work perfectly well for others.

 If You Do Like Your Edit